 How can I get patients to use online self-scheduling?

 Given that most patients are already looking for this capability, it shouldn’t be hard to get them on board.
 That said, there are several ways to market the new offering and get patients to use it.
 We’ve seen customers market and advertise the solution in a number of ways, including in-office advertising, online display ads, via their social media channels, and by email and direct mail.
 Our experienced account management team prides itself on providing a consultative service to our customers—which means they’ll bring all the knowledge of what does and does not work to help you successfully launch this consumer-focused solution in the marketplace.

+While these are some of the online self-scheduling frequently asked questions, we recognize there may be more that haven’t been addressed here.
 If you have additional questions, we invite you to schedule a demo to learn more and see how it works.
 Or for more information you can watch a video testimonial, download a medical group case study or health system case study, or download our free guide: Redefining Patient Access.